 Crystal Bay is the perfect place to sip a cocktail, snorkel, and enjoy the view over this beach!
 In the evening this is also a great spot to enjoy the sunset.

 There is a well paves road that leads to the bay and it takes about 50 minutes to drive there from Kelingking Beach.

 Tip ➳ Nusa Penida is a great Destination for Solo Travel!

 Day 2 – Snorkeling, Angels Billabong and Broken Beach

-On the second day it’s time to discover the underwater treasures of Nusa Penida.
-There are many companies that offer a snorkelling experience.
-With a small motorboat you will be taken to multiple snorkelling spots, each with their own character.
-From swimming with Manta Rays, to underwater statues, enormous fish and turtles.
+On the second day, it’s time to discover the underwater treasures of Nusa Penida.
+There are many companies that offer a snorkeling experience.
+With a small motorboat, you will be taken to multiple snorkeling spots, each with its own character.
+From swimming with Manta Rays, to underwater statues, enormous fish, and turtles.
 You will not be disappointed. 😉

-A snorkelling tour is a very relaxed way to start the second day.
-I would advice you to book a boat trip starting at sunrise.
-During the day, more boats arrive at the snorkelling spots, so to make sure you can really enjoy it, I would advice you to go before everyone else.
+A snorkeling tour is a very relaxed way to start the second day.
+I would advise you to book a boat trip starting at sunrise.
+During the day, more boats arrive at the snorkeling spots, so to make sure you can really enjoy it, I would advise you to go before everyone else.